quality icon

 Average car insurance cost in Arkansas by city

-If you’re located in cities like Pine Bluff, Little Rock, or North Little Rock, you may face higher premiums due to dense traffic, higher accident rates, and an increased chance of theft or damage.
+Cities like Pine Bluff, Little Rock, or North Little Rock tend to have higher premiums due to heavier traffic, more frequent accidents, and a greater risk of theft or damage.

 CityAverage annual cost